copperdevs/CopperMatchmaking/ReadMe.md

 `CopperMatchmaking` was made for games with two teams, each with the same amount of players (5 for example), and for one of those players to be the host in a peer to peer architecture.
 It also has ranks built in for pooling players.

-## ToDo

-- [ ] Give `IServerHandler` a use.
-    - Its intent is to have it make the lobbies from each pool of players, just unsure of how to add it.

 ## Getting Started

 ### Server